ehrpg/rules/docs/skills/overview.md

 If you have not unlocked the skill you simply roll a ten-sided dice and only add negative ability modifiers to the roll.

+Skills that are marked as special need to be unlocked in order to be used.

 When your result exceeds or is equal to the tasks difficulty (which is the base difficulty, plus any situational hindrances) you succeed.
 Please see tasks and _Checks and Difficulties_ for rules on calculating the DC, and causing minor,